 Working at home requires good organization.
 You must be able to handle organizing your business, your home, your personal life and everything else that is in your life.
 You should be able to handle the myriad of details that your multi-faceted life requires.

 If you are rigid and expect everything to go the way you think they should, you will likely be disappointed as a WAHM.
 You must be flexible so that when a child gets sick, or the dishwasher breaks or your invoices don’t get paid, you can handle it.
 You should be willing to say “yes” as much as you say “no” and be able to handle the changes in schedule well.

 As much as you should be able to say “yes” you must also be able to say “no”.
 It’s sometimes hard for people to wrap their heads around the idea that a mom who stays home is working full time, that’s she’s contributing in a significant way to the family’s income.

-That means that often you will be called up on to do things at school, to watch other peoples’ children, or to do thing that takes you away from the thing that – during the day – is the most important thing to you, and that’s work.
+That means that often you will be called upon to do things at school, to watch other peoples’ children, or to do a thing that takes you away from the thing that – during the day – is the most important thing to you, and that’s work.